telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 The `JWKS_URL` environment variable is used to configure the location of the public keys at server startup.
 This may either be a remote URL or a local file, for a local file the URL must be of the form `file:///path/to/jwks.json`.
-Alternatively it may be one of several special values:
+Alternatively it may be one of the following special values:

 - `disabled` - Disables authentication entirely.
 This just means that no verifier will be registered, if your application does not also disable authentication in its application class definition the relevant request filter will